-However, at the discretion and initiative of the Director of Student Financial Services, one additional probationary semester may be granted under two situations.
-One additional probationary semester may be granted if the student does not meet the required semester GPA but does earn a GPA which is 2.0 or above.
-However, at the end of this additional probationary semester, the student must have earned a 2.0 cumulative GPA or their financial aid eligibility will be revoked until they have met the qualitative and quantitative standards for their enrollment status.
-The other situation is when, having been granted a probationary semester based on an appeal, a student brings their cumulative GPA to a 2.0 or above and then later loses financial aid eligibility because of subsequent failure to maintain satisfactory academic standards.
-Normally, the student would be ineligible for financial aid until the cumulative GPA returned to at least 2.0.
-However, if after losing eligibility for a second time, the student earns a semester GPA that is exceptional, the Director of Student Financial Services may elect to grant the student one additional probationary semester.
-However, at the end of this additional probationary semester, the student must have earned a cumulative GPA of 2.0 or their financial aid eligibility will be revoked until they have met the qualitative and quantitative standards for their enrollment status.
+However, at the discretion and initiative of the Director of Student Financial Services, one additional probationary term may be granted under two situations.
+One additional probationary term may be granted if the student does not meet the required term GPA but does earn a GPA which is 2.000 or above.
+However, at the end of this additional probationary term, the student must have earned a 2.000 cumulative GPA or their financial aid eligibility will be revoked until they have met the qualitative and quantitative standards for their enrollment status.
+The other situation is when, having been granted a probationary term based on an appeal, a student brings their cumulative GPA to a 2.000 or above and then later loses financial aid eligibility because of subsequent failure to maintain satisfactory academic standards.
+Normally, the student would be ineligible for financial aid until the cumulative GPA returned to at least 2.000.
+However, if after losing eligibility for a second time, the student earns a term GPA that is exceptional, the Director of Student Financial Services may elect to grant the student one additional probationary term.
+However, at the end of this additional probationary term, the student must have earned a cumulative GPA of 2.000 or their financial aid eligibility will be revoked until they have met the qualitative and quantitative standards for their enrollment status.